ScilifelabDataCentre/OrderPortal/README.md

 ===========

 A portal for orders (_aka._ requests, project applications) to one single facility from its users.

-The system has been created to satisfy the needs of a lab facility which produces DNA sequence data from biological samples.
-The samples are provided by external researchers.
-The facility processes the samples according to the order from the scientist.
-This system keeps the user up to date with the current status of the order and any resulting data and metadata.
+The order form contents is fully configurable via the web interface.
+The field definitions are generic, and allow order forms to be designed for a wide variety of facilities.

 The OrderPortal system can be used for several facilities within the same organisation by running several completely separate instances.
 The current design sets up user accounts for each instance separately, using email address as the user account identifier.
-A database design involving a single user account database for all facilities was decided against at this stage, for conceptual simplicity.
-This decision may be reviewed in the future.
+We decided against a database design involving a single user account database for all facilities, for conceptual simplicity.
+This decision may be revisited in the future.

 The design of the order form setup is fairly general; there is nothing that is hardcoded for scientific or genomics data _per se_.
-The form content is easy to change, and previously submitted orders are not affected by such changes.
+The form content is easy to change via the web interface.
+Previously submitted orders are not affected by such changes.
 A mechanism to also update older orders by changes to the current form fields is being considered, but has not been designed or implemented yet.

 We are striving to keep the design as flexible and general as possible.
 The base template and CSS are to some extend editable, allowing the appearance of the OrderPortal to be customised.

+The OrderPortal system was originally created to satisfy the needs of a lab facility which produces sequence data from DNA and RNA samples provided by external researchers.
+The facility processes the samples according to the order from the scientist.

 Only orders, no info pages
 --------------------------